Have you ever heard of ‘Blue Monday’?

 3. Information moves around the company quickly and accurately

-For so many companies, a breakdown in communication can spell absolute disaster.
+For so many companies, a communication breakdown can spell absolute disaster.
 A lack of communication can cause your employees to become frustrated, lead to double-handling of work, see a decline in trust and hit employee engagement hard.

 At the same time – endless, unstructured meetings are also not very helpful.
 Regular lengthy meetings can be a time drain and demotivating for busy employees (read: boring).
 Effective bursts of communication are the solution.